thejimmyg/express-edit-text/README.md

 npm run docker:run:local
 ```

-Visit https://www.example.localhost/edit.
+Visit https://www.example.localhost/.
 You'll probably need to get your browser to accept the certficate since it is a self-signed one, then you'll be asked to sign in using the credentials in `users/users.yml`.

 As long as the user you sign in with has the `admin: true` claim in the `users/users.yaml` file, you should be able to edit text files.

 Make any tweaks to templates in `views-edit` so that the defaults aren't affected.
 You can copy the defaults in the `views` directory as a starting point, but make sure you keep the same names.

-If you see `Cannot GET /` it is because you visited `/` and no route is set up by default in `gateway-lite` for `/`, only `/edit` and `/user` are proxied to.

 When you are finished you can stop the containers with the command below, otherwise Docker will automatically restart them each time you reboot (which is what you want in production, but perhaps not when you are developing):